controlplaneio/simulator/doc-templates/README.template.md

 * If you need to make changes to the format you should update this documentation.
 * Any changes should be accompanied by a bump of the version in the `kind` property
-* Use the `migrate-hints` devtool to update the existing scenarios en-masse.
+* Use the <code>migrate-hints</code> devtool to update the existing scenarios en-masse.
-You can make this tool available on your PATH by running `make devtools`
+You can make this tool available on your PATH by running <code>make devtools</code>

 ### Simulator API Documentation

 * [Scenario](./docs/api/scenario.md)
 * [Simulator](./docs/api/simulator.md)
 * [Util](./docs/api/util.md)

-## Project Roadmap

-There is a [roadmap](./docs/roadmap.md) outlining current and planned work.

 ## Contributing